CharlyMannion/railsSetUp/README.md

   <%= form.text_field :title %>
 <% end %>
 ```
 * New error: 'Migrations are pending.
-To resolve this iss
-ue, run:

-        rails db:migrate RAILS_ENV=test
+To resolve this issue, run: rails db:migrate RAILS_ENV=test
 No examples found.'
 * So, run `rake db:migrate`
 * New erorr: 'First argument in form cannot contain nil or be empty'.
 This means @post is nil